 Tile Calculator

-Calculate how many tiles you need for a floor or wall.
-Pick tile size, set waste percentage, and get a cost estimate with boxes needed.
+Work out how many tiles you need for a bathroom, kitchen, floor, or wall.
+Enter area and tile size, get boxes and cost.

 Ad